coinmesh/coinmesh/docs/getting-started.md

 The browser will refresh and you should see the project successfully mounted on CoinMesh.
 Now scroll down and click on `Docker Compose` to compile and run the app.
 This will take a few minutes.
 You will be able to see activity in the "Output" section of CoinMesh's UI.

+In the future you can close the wallet by choosing `end current process.` You can also start it back up again by simply selecting `npm start.`

 <img width="1018" alt="screen shot 2018-08-14 at 10 17 55 pm" src="https://user-images.githubusercontent.com/32662508/44132693-157542de-a010-11e8-8195-e0d03db3831e.png">

 Open up localhost:9001 on your browser and the Bitcoin or Litecoin wallet UI will appear.